gka/d3-jetpack/README.md

 ## Essential jetpack

-If you think jetpack adds to much to your build, try starting with the essential jetpack and adding features as you need them.
+If you think jetpack adds too much to your build, try starting with the essential jetpack and adding features as you need them.

 ```js
 // essentials (insert, append, appendMany etc)